razi-haider/Blogo/README.md

-# Deploy BlogO into Local Server
+# Deploy Blogo into Local Server
 Following is the roadmap to deploy this project into local server:

 ### **Pre-Requisites:**